-The Group remain focused on the strategy to sustainably growth while operating in a responsible manner across all aspects of our business.
-Clearly in the shorter term, the impact to the Group could be negative but remains uncertain.
-The Group is closely watching coronavirus developments and potential scenario impacts on global growth and markets and what adjustments, if any, are appropriate for our business planning.
+The Group remains focussed on the strategy of sustainable growth while operating in a responsible manner across all aspects of our business.
+The Group is closely watching the COVID-19 developments and potential scenario impacts on global growth and markets and what adjustments, if any, are appropriate for our business planning.